rcanzlovar/howto/syslog.md

 published: true
 date: 2025-08-28
 ---
-# syslkog to a tty
+# syslog to a tty

 ***